eModbus/eModbus/README.md

 The ``start()`` call will create a TCP server task in the background that is listening on the said port.
 If a connection request comes in, another task with a client handling that connection is started.

 A client task is stopped again, if the timeout hits or if the far side has closed the connection.

+The asynchronous version does not rely on client tasks but on events from a single async TPC task which are forwarded to this library.

 ##### ``bool stop()``
 The ``stop()`` call will close all open connections, free allocated memory and finally stop the server task.
 At this time your Modbus server will not respond to any connection request any more.